 In addition, in accordance with California law, the Foundation does not discriminate against employees on the basis of a lawful change of name, Social Security Number or federal employment authorization document; receipt of Medi-Cal coverage; or having a California driver’s license with a “federal limits apply” notation.

-If a party to a complaint does not agree with its resolution, that party may appeal to the Foundation’s Board of Directors.
+If a party to a complaint does not agree with its resolution, that party may appeal to the Board of Directors.

-False and malicious complaints of harassment, discrimination, or retaliation may be the subject of appropriate disciplinary action.
+False and malicious complaints of harassment, discrimination or retaliation may be the subject of appropriate disciplinary action.

 The Foundation encourages all individuals to report any incidents of harassment or other prohibited conduct forbidden by this policy immediately so that complaints can be quickly and fairly resolved.

-The Foundation will provide education and training on diversity and harassment to increase knowledge and awareness of conduct which may be perceived by others in the workplace as harassment.
+The Foundation will provide education and training on diversity and harassment to increase knowledge and awareness of conduct that may be perceived by others in the workplace as harassment.
 The appropriate training will be provided to all managers and employees of the Foundation.

 Although the Foundation has limited authority to discipline a non-employee harasser (such as a client, customer, contractor, vendor or supplier), it will take remedial action aimed at ensuring that the conduct stops.